How is pre-ICO different from ICO?

 A pre-ICO campaign generally happens a month or two before the scheduled ICO.
 When it comes to becoming an angel investor, not everyone can become an investor; an individual needs to meet a specific criterion.

-First, it is essential for a person to get approved by Know Your Customer or KYC.
-Second, a pre-ICO comes with a minimum amount and a maximum amount; usually, the minimum amount is set to $10,000 and the maximum amount is kept $1,000,000 per person.
+Primarily, it is essential for a person to get approved by Know Your Customer (KYC).
+Secondly, a pre-ICO comes with a minimum amount and a maximum amount: usually, the minimum amount is set to $10,000 and the maximum amount is kept $1,000,000 per person.

 The benefits of becoming an angel investor are manifold.
 You get the tokens at a lower price and can also earn a higher bonus amount.
 In addition to these, angel investors get additional perks.